Sheihesinusslon/Sheihesinusslon/README.md

 ## I'm a Python Developer!

 - :computer: I work at T-Systems Iberia, Barcelona!
-- 🌱   I’m currently learning how to be a good and productive TeamLead 🤣
+- 🌱   I keep learning and growing poco a poco to be able to call myself a Senior 🤣
-- 🥅   2024 Goals: Learn System Architecture, System Design and Cloud
+- 🥅   2024 Goals: Learn System Architecture, System Design, and Cloud
 - ⚡   Fun facts: I do Crossfit and love Hip-Hop

 ### Connect with me: